harirathod/homepage/README.md

 - HTML5

 ## View Compatibility
-- Compatible with mobile portrait, mobile landscape, and desktop views.
+- Compatible with both desktop and mobile users.
+- The parallax effect is not compatible with iOS mobile users.
+Please use a desktop device for the greatest experience 😄.

 ## Project Status
 - Project is actively under development.